ngws-knu/ngws-knu.github.io/research/index.md

 {% endfor %}

 ## More things
-if you're interesting about our subjects, you can see publications.
+if you want more things about subjects, you can see publications.{% include button.html link="projects" text="Browse our publications"
-{%
-  include button.html
-  link="projects"
-  text="Browse our publications"